Netflix/falcor/model.md

 (Example showing that it is ineffectual to modify the value of an atom directly.
 We clone Adams when they are retrieved from the model, so this example should show that mutating an Adam directly has no effect by then retrieving the same object, and displaying it's data which will be unchanged)

-In addition to making it possible to attach metadata to cereal values, Atoms can be used to get around the restriction against retrieving JSON Objects and Arrays from a Falcor Model.
+In addition to making it possible to attach metadata to JSON values, Atoms can be used to get around the restriction against retrieving JSON Objects and Arrays from a Falcor Model.

 Let's say that we have an Array which we are certain will remain small, like a list of video subtitles for example.

-(Example of a serial graph object with a Netflix title which contains an array of subtitles)
+(Example of a JSON graph object with a Netflix title which contains an array of subtitles)

 By boxing the Array in an Atom, we cause the Falcor model to treat it as a value and returned it in its entirety.